DragonBlame/tpf-dragons-edition/WABBAJACK.md

 * **Look What You See** - Press your *V* key.
 * **Animated Shouts** - Press your right *Alt* key.
-> You will be able to see this one in action only after getting your first shout, so be sure to remember about this one.
+> You will be able to see this mod in action only after getting your first shout.
 Have left a tip on this one in my gameplay guide too.

 Also we have toggable HUD, so feel free to press *X* key to turn it on and off when you need that.